-Fasting, has become a fairly hot health topic in recent times, the concept is not a particularly new one and has been utilized in one form or another for a variety of health reasons.
+Fasting, has become a fairly hot health topic in recent times.
+The concept is not a new one and has been used in one form or another for a variety of health reasons.
 While the primary focus of low carb intermittent fasting is weight loss, It’s incorrect to consider this its only health benefit.

-In fact, fasting has been associated with most major religions dating back thousands of years, including Christianity, Islam, Buddhism, Judaism, and Hinduism.
-It has been utilized by a number of historical figures including Mahatma Gandhi and Socrates for the benefit of improving mental acuity and increasing creative output.
+Major religions dating back thousands of years have incorporated fasting.
+For example Christianity, Islam, Buddhism, Judaism, and Hinduism.
+Many historical figures also practiced fasting.
+These include Mahatma Gandhi and Socrates.
+Socrates used fasting for improving mental acuity and increasing creative output.

-In the following article we are going to look at 5 of the most promising health benefits associated with Low Carb Intermittent Fasting.
+In the following article we are going to look at 5 of the most promising health benefits of low carb intermittent fasting.

 As a treatment for Epilepsy

-Most patients (up to 65%) suffering from Epilepsy either eradicate or significantly reduce their incidence of seizure when undertaking Antiepileptic drug treatment.
-The remaining 35% however have no such option available.
+Most patients (up to 65%) suffering from epilepsy either eradicate or reduce their incidence of seizure when taking antiepileptic drugs.
+The remaining 35% however have no such option.

-The Ketogenic diet ( A very low carb, high fat diet) has been in use since the 1920’s for the treatment of Epilepsy.
-One random clinical trial demonstrated an over 50% reduction in children who experienced seizures daily and were not responsive to Antiepileptic drug treatment.
+The Ketogenic diet (very low carb, high fat diet) has been in use since the 1920’s for the treatment of epilepsy.
+One clinical trial demonstrated an over 50% reduction in children who experienced seizures daily.
+These children were not responsive to drug treatment.

-It is also thought that Fasting, combined with the Ketogenic diet or variation of Low Carb Diet may provide a benefit greater than the sum of its parts for treating those with drug resistant epilepsy.
+It is also thought that fasting, combined with the ketogenic diet or variation of low carb diet may provide a health benefit greater than the sum of its parts for treating those with drug resistant epilepsy.
 This is one of the most promising health benefits of low carb intermittent fasting

-Inflammation is the body’s natural response to trauma such as infection or injury.
-It’s an immune response that occurs when the cells affected release chemicals into the damaged or infected area causing blood vessels to leak fluid resulting in swelling.
+Inflammation is the body’s response to trauma such as infection or injury.
+It’s an immune response that occurs when the cells affected release chemicals into the damaged or infected area.
+In turn this causes blood vessels to leak fluid resulting in swelling.
 They also attract Phagocytes (A type of white blood cell) that ingests damaged tissue.

 This is a perfectly normal process and aids our bodies to recover from trauma.

-Chronic inflammation on the other hand is a prolonged immune response that occurs when there is a change in cells to a specific area and can lead to inflammatory arthritic conditions such as Rheumatoid Arthritis and Ankylosing Spondylitis.
+Chronic inflammation on the other hand is a prolonged immune response.
+It occurs when there is a change in cells to a specific area.
+This may then lead to arthritic conditions such as rheumatoid arthritis and ankylosing spondylitis.

 May Reduce your Risk of Developing Diabetes

-Pre Diabetes (Higher than normal blood sugar levels) may be controlled and in some cases reversed by a low Carbohydrate Diet.
+Pre Diabetes (higher than normal blood sugar levels) may be controlled and in some cases reversed by a low carb diet.

-Prediabetes is often the result of a condition known as Insulin resistance.
+Prediabetes is often the result of insulin resistance.
 Insulin resistance is typically the result of a poor diet and sedentary lifestyle but may also be genetic.

-Insulin resistance occurs when the cells of the body become more resistant to Insulin placing a higher demand on the Pancreas to produce Insulin.
-As the condition worsens over time the Pancreas is unable to supply sufficient Insulin to reduce blood sugar levels.
+Insulin resistance occurs when the cells of the body become resistant to insulin.
+This in turn places a higher demand on the pancreas to produce insulin.
+As the condition worsens over time the pancreas cannot supply enough insulin to maintain blood sugar levels.

-Unless addressed, mostly through diet there is a high chance of developing Diabetes.
-Low Carb Diets and Intermittent Fasting both reduce glucose (blood sugar) levels which directly addresses the bodies requirements for Insulin production.
+Unless addressed, through diet and exercise there is a high chance of developing Diabetes.
+Low carb diets and fasting both reduce glucose (blood sugar) levels.
+Reduced glucose directly addresses the bodies need for insulin production.